rogerbeecham/connected-bikeability-london/validate-scores.md

 ## Load data

-Load in LCHS trips data (docking station OD pairs) commute trips (between MSOAs) and the village geographies.
+Load in LCHS trips data (docking station OD pairs) commute trips (between MSOAs), the village geographies and the village-village bikeability scores (with zoning adjustment).

 ``` r
 # Read in villages.